Updated: July 24, 2020

 7. Just Pack It !!!

-If you don’t have time to sort your stuff as outlined in Tip #8, pack up your stuff that you don’t need for staging and put it in storage.
+If you don’t have time to sort your stuff, pack up your stuff that you don’t need for staging and put it in storage.
 If you rent a locker, you can always go to the locker to sort while your house is being shown.
 Since you will need to be out of the house for showings, this will give you something to do – lol.
 One client of mine that was combining two households did this.
 By the time they were ready to move into their one home, they had completed their decluttering!

 Although this option is not ideal, in some situations it may be necessary if it means the cost of delaying putting your house on the market is MORE than the cost of renting a locker to store your stuff to sort later.